andela-mogala/bucket_list/README.md

 ##GETTING STARTED
 Its really easy.
 Following the next few steps should get you up and running in no time.

+For full documentation endpoints, access, errors and examples on how to construct api calls see [Documentation Page](http://mybucketlist.herokuapp.com)

 ###Step 1: Clone the repo
 Start by copying the ```https``` or ```ssh``` links for the repo then run